 How authentic the representation will be on the HBO series remains to be seen, but Bartlett, who is openly gay, has at least been cast in one of the canonically LGBTQ characters.

-Ahead of its release, on the eighth year of The Last of Us Day aka Joel’s birthday, which is Sept.
+On The Last of Us Day aka Joel’s birthday, which is Sept.
 26, Pascal and Ramsey shared the first official look at the duo in The Last of Us.
 “I got you, baby girl,” Pascal captioned the image, while Ramsey wrote, “Day and night, all we do is survive.”